-Considering the risk involved in the job and the need for critical thinking, this is one the highest paid jobs in 2022.
+Considering the risk involved in the job and the need for critical thinking, this is one of the highest-paid jobs in 2022.
 A Strategy Manager makes an average salary of $128,202 in the US as per Salary.com.

-If you are looking to move into a strategy role, consider the strategy and innovation courses offered by Emeritus that are affiliated to world-class universities.
+If you are looking to move into a strategy role, consider the strategy and innovation courses offered by Emeritus that are affiliated with world-class universities.

 Many of us believe that our career paths are set in stone.
 But if you want to move into a lucrative career to meet your financial and professional ambitions, it’s never too late.
 Additionally, you can get a clear idea about how to seamlessly switch your career from our ultimate guide.